Websoft9Archive/ansible-cloudbeaver/docs/solution-smtp.md

    SMTP username: websoft9smtp
    SMTP password: #fdfwwBJ8f
    ```
-2. Log in RabbitMQ Console.
+2. Log in CloudBeaver Console.
 3. Enter the SMTP settings.
 ![Metabase SMTP](https://libs.websoft9.com/Websoft9/DocsPicture/en/metabase/metabase-smtp-websoft9.png)
 4. Click the **Test Connection**.
 You will get the feedback *"no errors were..."* if SMTP is valid.